kassambara/ggpubr/cran-comments.md

     it, so the removed group could survive, `NA` rows were introduced, and the summaries were computed over the wrong rows.
 Affects the eight builders declaring both arguments and the six that accept them through `...`, fourteen functions in all.
-Calls using one argument on its own are unchanged, except where the data carries a column named `select`, `remove` or `x`: the filter no longer goes through `subset()`, which evaluated its expression inside the data frame and let such a column take the place of the argument.
+Calls using one argument on its own draw identically, except where the data carries a column named `select`, `remove` or `x`: the filter no longer goes through `subset()`, which evaluated its expression inside the data frame and let such a column take the place of the argument.
+    Two side effects of that change touch no drawn output: the row names of a filtered `data.table` are preserved rather than renumbered, and an unbalanced `ggpaired()` call that previously drew a frame padded with `NA` rows now raises the same error it already raised on equivalent pre-filtered data.
 - One previously accepted input is now refused: `ggsummarystats(free.panels = TRUE)` rejects a `labeller` outside the two documented values `"label_value"` and `"label_both"`.
 A number, `TRUE` or a factor used to be accepted and